Dry Dredgers Field Trip

 At least one complete hypostome of often large trilobite Isotelus sp. was found and shown below.
 In this case, it was a small trilobite.
 Note the US dime to the left of it.

 On a much smaller scale, there are two tiny and spiny trilobites abundantly found on the surface of these rocks.
-Here's the "free cheek" of what is either a Primaspis sp. or an Acidaspis sp.
+Here's the "free cheek" of what is either a Meadowtownella sp. or an Acidaspis sp.

 The tracks of all of these trilobites are found on the surface of the shale.
 These next 2 pics are the tracks of the trilobite Isotelus sp..